top of page

 The real cost of brand inconsistency

-Here's the uncomfortable truth: people decide if they trust you in about 3 seconds.
-And if your fonts don't match, your colors are random, and your bio sounds like everyone else's?
+Here's the uncomfortable truth: people decide if they trust you in about three seconds.
+If your fonts don't match, your colors are random, and your bio sounds like everyone else's?
 That split-second decision is "not yet, or no thanks."

 Not because you're not good enough.
 But because your brand isn't doing its job.

-The 5-minute brand audit that reveals branding mistakes small businesses make
+The 5-Minute brand audit: revealing branding mistakes businesses make

-Take a look at these 5 points to see where your brand might be leaking trust (and revenue).
+Take a look at these five points to see where your brand might be leaking trust (and revenue).

 Examine your last 9 instagram posts.